patching...

 We have to transform our transportation system.
 That’s why I wrote the legislation that authorized Measure R, the local measure that will devote $40 billion to build new transit, improve roads and create jobs throughout Los Angeles County.
 I also deeply believe in the value of laws that protect California’s environment by requiring rigorous analysis of the impact of new development.

-With these goals in mind, I introduced a preliminary version of state legislation (AB 1444) designed to streamline the approval process for public transit projects, while preserving the public’s ability to closely scrutinize these projects.
+With these goals in mind, I introduced a preliminary version of state legislation (AB 1444) designed to , while preserving the public’s ability to closely scrutinize these projects.
 In its current form, the bill expresses this intent, but little more, because I hope to spark a wide-ranging conversation—among constituents, environmentalists, transit experts, judges, attorneys and others—on how to strike just the right balance.

 So far I’ve had numerous, productive meetings with these stakeholders in my local office and in the Capitol.
 I’ve been pleased with the depth and tenor of these discussions, and I look forward to more.